 A solar oven can be very effective during the summer months.
 That is, during days when there are few clouds and not a lot of wind (which may mess with the reflector panels).
 Therefore, this will be a limited use option.
 Nonetheless a solar oven is yet another alternative method of cooking without electricity.
 Your geographical location, weather, season, and the efficiency of the solar oven will affect your overall success.

 ‘Sterno’ heat (canned heat) like those which are used by caterers – may be used indoors and are effective for cooking.
 The canisters contain an alcohol-based ‘gel’ fuel – which does not spill and will burn for a few hours.
 You will need some sort of stand to hold your cooking pot over the canister.

 Sterno Stove Kit

 A good choice for safer cooking indoors without electricity is a single burner butane stove.
 Butane burns very clean.
 This type of stove is widely used by the Asian culture.
 My recommendation would be any of the Iwatani stoves…

 There are all sorts of camping stoves which will enable cooking without electricity.
 Some of them are fueled from small butane canisters.
 Many others use propane, and still others by liquid fuel (e.g. Coleman white gas).

 Be wary of the dangers of carbon monoxide.
 Unless your specific camp stove indicates that it is safe to cook indoors – assume that it is not.
 Maybe use it in the garage, with the garage door open (for example).

-Be prepared.
-A great emergency stove to have on hand is a Coleman camp stove.
-I have had two of their dual burner liquid fuel stoves during the past 20 years and have been very happy with them as they are definitely built to last.
-They are compact, simple to assemble and use, and they store well.
-A must have, and perfect for your survival preps inventory.
+One popular camp stove which has been around ‘forever’ is the Coleman camp stove.
+I have had two of their dual burner liquid fuel stoves during the past 20 years, and have been very happy with them.
+They seem to be built to last.

 Coleman 2-Burner Dual Fuel Stove